This tutorial covers:

 option is defined, you can console messages inside the test and debug the output during the test execution.

-Now that you have successfully executed your first test, you can integrate CircleCI to run the tests automatically when you push to the main
+Now that we have successfully executed our first test, we can integrate CircleCI to run our tests automatically when we push to our main

 branch.